 Do you know our minds have different compartments based on the various roles it has to perform for us daily?
 For instance, there is a compartment in our brain that helps bring out the creativity in us.
 The other part is dedicated to plan and solve problems.
 Proper development and nurturance of all of these compartments are essential for overall personality and success in life.

 When children learn to love the outdoors, they learn problem-solving and tackling risks.
-For example, if a toddler wants to ride his bicycle outside and there are toys scattered away in your yard, let him figure out a way to shove them away and continue riding the bike.
+For example, if a toddler wants to ride his bicycle outside and there are toys scattered away in your yard, let him figure out a way to shove them away and continue riding the best bikes for wheelies out there.
 Being outside helps kids practice what they learn and see – including problem-solving, risk management, and self-defense.

 It is understandable if you are worried or anxious about your kids getting hurt or bullied outside.
 Bullying might be a separate topic that we need to tend to a little differently.
 However, letting children loose outside within safe boundaries is essential for their growth.
 You need to let them out of the protective bubble a few times.
 Let them deal with a small bruise on their own.

 Also, if you see them dealing with a friend hot-headedly, observe from afar.
 Let them sort the issue between them.
 If you do not let them know how rejection or bullying feels like, you cannot prepare them for the real world.

 Socialization is the key to survival in this society.
 It might not be an excellent idea these days, but telephonic and virtual socialization still requires socialization skills and dealing.
 From a very young age, children need to know how to move about in small social circles.
 They should know how to deal with the tantrums of another child in their group.
 The need to move away from the structured learning of school is very critical in developing empathy, kindness, and nurturing personal traits.

 Meeting the same group of friends daily in the school settings under the commands of the teacher is not what is going to prepare your kid for this world in the right way.
 They need to experience friendships and acquaintances.